HHS/nih-oite-website/_pages/testing-repository-access.md

 ## Can this be published by a normal user?

-no, needs an admin credentials in the gateway
+no, the gateway needs admin credentials at least as long as PRs are required to have approvals.